Leave a Light On (Belinda Carlisle song): Release and commercial reception

+Composition and recording

-"Leave a Light On" features George Harrison on slide guitar; Carlisle recalls: "Rick [Nowels] said we should get someone cool and with a distinctive style to play the lead guitar part.
+"Leave a Light On" is performed in the keys of C major (verse) and D major (chorus) with a tempo of 129 BPM.
+The track features George Harrison of the Beatles on slide guitar; Carlisle recalls: "Rick [Nowels] said we should get someone cool and with a distinctive style to play the lead guitar part.
 I thought for a moment and said 'What about George Harrison?'
 I had met George briefly a few years earlier in San Remo Italy and Morgan [Mason, Carlisle's husband] through his work on Sex Lies and Videotape" - a film Mason had produced for Harrison's HandMade Films - "knew someone who was close to [Harrison] and able to get word to him.
 George responded right away, saying he'd love to help out."
+In a 1991 joint television interview with Harrison and Eric Clapton, Harrison recounted playing on the song, but couldn't remember Carlisle's name, referring to her as "...whatshername, the one with the red hair."

 There are four versions of the song.
-The album version and the 7" Edit were mixed by Shelly Yakus and Steve McMillan.
+The album version and the 7-inch edit were mixed by Shelly Yakus and Steve McMillan.
 The other two, mixed by Jason Corsaro, are the Extended Mix and an edit of this titled the Kamikazee Mix; the latter is included on Carlisle's "Vision of You" CD single.

 Critical reception

 David Giles from Music Week named "Leave a Light On" a Single of the Week, writing, "No great departure from the formula pop of her earlier singles, with glossy production undercut by a rock edge as though to indicate some serious intent beneath the glossy surface."
 Richard Lowe from Smash Hits said, "Magnificent.
 I'm a sucker for thoroughly predictable American rock records with whistleable tunes, chugging guitars, big blustering choruses and words about nothing in particular except for general lovey-doveyness.
 And so are lots of people, which is why this'll be a giant hit.
 Quite right too."
+Dave Sholin of the Gavin Report called the track "pop perfection".
+Pan-European magazine Music & Media described it as "transatlantic guitar pop with a strong chorus" and that it was "definitely a hit."

 Music video

 The accompanying music video for "Leave a Light On" was directed by Peter Care.

+In the music video, Carlisle is seen driving through the desert, filling up her car tank at a nearby gas station, singing the song in different outfits, backgrounds and locations, and walking down the metropolitan streets of Las Vegas where she poses for pictures and laughs while sharing moments of levity with tourists.